developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-3/api/serialcomm/SerialCommMgr/index.md

 * System.Int32 **p0** - Wait for data until timeout.
 The timeout unit is milli seconds.
 A timeout of zero means the calling read will wait forever unless interrupted by disable or release.

 **Returns** - System.Byte[]

+###SetSignalState
+**public virtual void SetSignalState (Symbol.XamarinEMDK.SerialComm.SerialCommMgr.ControlSignal p0, bool p1);**

+This method allows the application to set the status of control signal.
+Only the RTS, DTR are allowed set.
+For other it should return error as read only.

+**Parameters:**

+* Symbol.XamarinEMDK.SerialComm.SerialCommMgr.ControlSignal **p0** - Control Signal Type
+* System.Boolean **p1** - Status of the control signal

+**Returns** - System.Void

 ###Write
 **public virtual int Write (byte[] p0, int p1);**